Looking for things to do when spending a weekend in Budapest?

 Opening hours | Monday 06:00 – 17:00, Tuesday to Friday 06:00 – 18:00, Saturday 06:00 – 15:00, Sunday closed

-Although many information is published online these days, Budapest luckily still places significant value on its exceptional literature and elegant libraries.
+Although much information is published online these days, Budapest luckily still places significant value on its exceptional literature and elegant libraries.

 The Szabó Ervin Library is said to be the most impressive library in Budapest, and after wandering among the bookshelves ourselves recently, we are safe to say it’s true.

-Since its opening in late 1931, the Szabó Ervin Library became of significant national importance and rose to become extremely popular among students, professors and academics.
+Since its opening in late 1931, the Szabó Ervin Library has become of significant national importance and has risen to become extremely popular among students, professors and academics.

-The metropolitan library is still quite a hidden gem to those that travel to Budapest, and not only literally, also figuratively.
+The metropolitan library is still quite a hidden gem to those who travel to Budapest, and not only literally, but also figuratively.

-We, accordingly, had a pretty tough time locating the libraries authentic and well-preserved reading rooms, but once we finally did, we were left mesmerised.
+We, accordingly, had a pretty tough time locating the library’s authentic and well-preserved reading rooms, but once we finally did, we were left mesmerised.

 Where | Erwin Szabo Library